WWYY: Nassau ownership

 Nassau Broadcasting Partners purchased the four Rumba stations in 2003.
 It proceeded to break up the network and sell all of them except for WWYY, which it retained and relaunched as adult contemporary "Lite 107".
-The station moved from its Hackettstown, New Jersey home to Nassau's Stroudsburg facilities that also housed WVPO and WSBG.
-In a strange twist of irony, Worth and Tighe retained the transmitter site in Belvidere, which Nassau uses to broadcast "The Bone".
+The station moved from Hackettstown, New Jersey, to Nassau's facilities in Stroudsburg, Pennsylvania, that also housed WVPO and WSBG.
+Worth and Tighe retained the transmitter site in Belvidere.
 Steve Gallagher (WOBM), as Program Director/PM Drive, created the "Lite 107" brand, and with a collaborative effort by Paul Fuhr (WOBM) as Mornings/Imaging Director, who designed and implemented the Lite 107 marketing campaign.
-Following Gallagher's departure in late 2003, Rod Bauman, who also served as WVPO's Program director, took over the station and instituted an automated PM Drive programing: 'Lite Love Songs' (7:00 pm – midnight) (Imaging Paul Fuhr using Jim Merkel).
+Following Gallagher's departure in late 2003, Rod Bauman, who also served as WVPO's program director, took over the station and instituted an automated PM Drive programing: 'Lite Love Songs' (7:00 pm – midnight) (Imaging Paul Fuhr using Jim Merkel).
 In 2006, Nassau arranged the sale of its Poconos/Lehigh Valley cluster to an African American owned company called Access.1 Communications, including WWYY, but the deal fell through.
 The failed sale served as an opportunity to change the Nassau Broadcasting unit.
 On May 3, 2007, after playing "My Heart Will Go On" by Celine Dion, WWYY and WSBG swapped formats; WSBG became "Lite 93.5", and WWYY became mainstream rock as "107 The Bone".
 The first song on 107 The Bone was "Bad to the Bone" by George Thorogood & the Destroyers.

-Connoisseur Media acquired WWYY when Nassau Broadcasting Partners was broken up in bankruptcy in 2011.